 When I was younger I had an iron deficiency all the time.
 A female problem clearly.
-Iron is a mineral and is important for the building of hemoglobin, necessary for transport of oxygen in the blood.
-If you have anemia it is no longer enough to eat iron-rich food like dried apricots or drink nettle tea, but you will have to take iron supplements.
+Iron is a mineral and is important for the building of haemoglobin, necessary for the transport of oxygen in the blood.
+If you have anaemia it is no longer enough to eat iron-rich food like dried apricots or drink nettle tea, but you will have to take iron supplements.

-Nowadays I don’t have anemia anymore.
+Nowadays I don’t have anaemia anymore.
 I never stopped eating dried apricots and other iron-rich food.
-But once a month for a couple of days I am still not my normal energetic self.
-Would that be usual for aging women, I wonder?
+But once a month for a couple of days, I am still not my normal energetic self.
+Would that be usual for ageing women, I wonder?
 Anyway, that’s why I still have an iron supplement.

 2. Vitamin B12

 Especially if you are vegetarian, vegan or ageing, a vitamin B12 deficiency looms.
 Vitamin B12 is an important substance for the production of red blood cells and nerve cells in our body.
 If you feel weak, tired, have a woozy head or don’t feel like eating, chances are high you have a deficiency.

 There is no risk of taking too much vitamin B12, so if you have a supplement with a recommended daily use and you still feel tired, increase the dose.

 The mineral magnesium is essential for building bones and muscles, and for energy production in the cells.

 It’s difficult to find a deficiency of magnesium as only 1% is found in the blood.
 Your bones and teeth contain around 50%.
 The rest is present in muscles, organs, cells and your nervous system.